lexandro/dockery/README.md

 - Add: tag list to the image details
 - Fix: show image name in the image details
 - Fix: use image ID in container list link, because the 'namespace/repo:tag' is forwarding to wrong place

+0.2.7
+- Add: list active containers related to the image in image details
+- Fix: add http/https prefix selector to host URL